Pazhassi Raja: Resistance to Mysore occupation (1773–1793)

+Pazhassi joined the British to fight Mysore at the age of 21 and fought both Hyder Ali and his son Tipu from 1774 to 1793 (Anglo-Mysore battles).
 Pazhassi Raja's warfare with Mysore troops can be divided into two phases based on the rulers of the kingdom of Mysore.
 First phase lasted from 1773 to 1782 during which time, the Mysore ruler was Hyder Ali.
 The second phase extended from 1784 to 1793 and during this phase he fought the troops of Tipu Sultan, son and successor of Hyder Ali.

 Resistance to Hyder Ali (1773–1782)

-In 1773, Hyder Ali marched into Malabar for the second time, for non-payment of tributes from the Rajas (kings) of Malabar as agreed after war in 1768.
+In 1773, Hyder Ali marched into Malabar for the second time, for non-payment of tributes from the Rajas (kings) of Malabar as agreed after the war in 1768.
 Most of the Rajas of Malabar, along with many Naduvazhis or vassals fled to Travancore.
 Yet numerous princes and younger noblemen refused to flee and organized partisan bands who waged guerrilla warfare on the Mysore army from the forests and mountains that covered much of Malabar.
 Pazhassi Raja was one among them.